 - Premium includes the option for interpretation of human genetic data including identification of pathologic variants.

-- Example: converting a whole genome 100GB FASTQ file to VCF using SamTools or GATK can take 12 hours or more but with EvE Premium the conversion time is around 60 minutes.
+- Example: converting a whole genome 100GB FASTQ file to VCF using SamTools or GATK can take 12 hours or more but with EvE Premium the conversion time is just several hours.

 3. EvE Premium Batch (this app)

 - All the features of EvE Premium and